 See the grinding page for info and photos on this simple process.
 (Link opens in new window)

-Note: I use a few whole spices for this recipe, but if you don't have whole just use pre-ground powders.
+Ingredient Note: I use a few whole spices for this recipe, but if you don't have whole just use pre-ground powders.
 If you do use ground, reduce the quantity the recipe requires by half.
-So instead of 2 tablespoons of peppercorns you would use 1 tablespoon of pre-ground pepper.
+So instead of 2 tablespoons of cumin seeds you would use 1 tablespoon of pre-ground cumin.
 Reduce any others you don't have whole by half as well and stir in with the other powders when making.

 This is how I do it; if you have your own way, carry on doing that...